tldr-pages/tldr/pages/linux/chroot.md

 > Run command or interactive shell with special root directory.

-- Run command as new root director:
+- Run command as new root directory:

 `chroot {{/path/to/new/root}} {{command}}`

-- Specify user and group (ID or name) to us:
+- Specify user and group (ID or name) to use:

 `chroot −−userspec={{user:group}}`